 3.3 You can view your balance and details of payments in and out of your bPay wallet online or via the bPay app.
 We will display 6 months of data in the app and online, if you want older information please contact customer services.
 You should tell us as soon as possible if there is something which you think is wrong.

-4 Taking care of your bPay account4.1 Your bPay account and any bPay devices may only be used by you.
+4 Taking care of your bPay account4.1 Your bPay account and any bPay devices may only be used by you or authorised third parties.
 You must keep them secure and not allow anyone else to use them.

 4.3 You must tell us as soon as possible if you think that your account may be or has been misused (e.g. if your bPay device is used without your permission or someone else may know your bPay account or bPay app password) by logging into your account online or via the bPay app.

 5 If your bPay device is lost or stolen5.1 If your bPay device has been lost or stolen please let us know immediately using the lost and stolen option by logging into your account online or via the bPay app.
 Once you have told us we will block your bPay device.

 5.2 You must give us all the information you have about the loss, theft or misuse.
 We may give this information to the police.

 6 Blocking your account and refusing transactions6.1 We may prevent or limit use of your account or device if we reasonably consider it necessary:

 6.1.1 to protect the security of your account;

 6.1.2 because we suspect there may be or has been unauthorised use of your bPay account or